Russia says it fired warning shots at UK destroyer in its waters | DW | 23.06.2021

 "The destroyer had been warned that weapons would be used if it trespasses the border of the Russian Federation.
 It did not react to the warning," Russia's Defense Ministry said.

-The HMS Defender left after shots were fired, the ministry said, Russian media reported.
+The HMS Defender left after shots were fired, the ministry said, accusing the UK of violating a United Nations convention on maritime law, Russian media reported.

-After the incident, Russia's Defense Ministry summoned the UK's military attache, Russian news agency TASS reported.
+After the incident, Russia's Defense Ministry summoned the UK's military attache, according to Russian news agency TASS.

 The UK's Defense Ministry said no warning shots were fired at the HMS Defender, arguing that it was in Ukrainian waters.